 Bring adequate (and extra) clothing appropriate for the time of the year, boots, jacket, sweatshirts, hat, gloves, CVNSND vest & headdress.
 Remember to bring flashlights, torch & cotton rag (for the Saturday night torch march), lawn chairs, first aid kits, sleeping bag & pillow, sports equipment, camera, and games.
 Bring your toiletries such as toothbrush, toothpaste, comb, washcloth, towels, soap, razor (or not), etc. If your Tribe is cooking dinner at your cabin Saturday night, please bring your own food & cooking equipment.
 Other optional items include coffee pot, matches, grill, charcoal lighter, skewers, cooler, pop, canteen, snacks, cups, plates, towels, folding table, and s’more ingredients.

 What is provided by Camp Y-Noah:

-Everyone is sleeping on bunk beds in heated cabins which do NOT have indoor plumbing or lodges that do have indoor plumbing.
+Everyone is sleeping on bunk beds in heated cabins which do NOT have indoor plumbing.
+Restroom facilities are a short 100-foot walk (in most instances) outdoors.
 Meals for the weekend are included and are provided in the Dining Hall.
 Camp Y-Noah provides the following meals – Saturday breakfast, Saturday lunch, Saturday dinner and Sunday breakfast.
 Coffee, milk, and juice are provided at all meals.

 For those with dietary restrictions and food allergies please contact Toma Randjelovic at email@example.com.
 If you have children with food allergies, you are welcome to bring food from home for your use at mealtimes.
 This food can be stored in the kitchen refrigerator/freezer of the Dining Hall.
 Label all containers with your child’s name.